20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron Sun Red

-Philodendron selloum 'Sun Red' is an enchanting, upright, clumping plant whose large, oval, leathery leaves start off bright red, then burgundy or red-purple and eventually green when mature.
+Philodendron selloum 'Sun Red' is an enchanting, upright, clumping (non-climbing) plant whose large, oval, leathery leaves start off bright red, then burgundy or red-purple and eventually green when mature.

-Philodendron Sun Red can grow to a height of 8-10 ft but when grown indoors it rarely exceeds 4-5 ft high by the same width.
-Read more on Philodendron selloum 'Sun Red' and how to care for it.
+Philodendron Sun Red can grow to a height of 8-10 feet but when grown indoors it rarely exceeds 4-5 feet high by the same width.
+On account of its size and spectacular foliage, it is among the best large low-light plants for the living room.

 11. Philodendron burle-marxii